 Relevance Ordered Categories for Search Results on Mobile Devices?

-As a reporter for the Daily Planet, Clark Kent most likely searches for news related information.
-His Alter Ego, and Super Hero, Superman, likely searches for comics-related material such as a kryptonite protection suit.
+As a reporter for the Daily Planet, Clark Kent most likely searches for news-related information.
+His Alter Ego and Super Hero, Superman, likely searches for comics-related material such as a kryptonite protection suit.

-Imagine a search engine that provides relevance-ordered categories of information to searchers in search results that may use profiles for different seearchers.
+Imagine a search engine that provides relevance-ordered categories of information to searchers in search results that may use profiles for different searchers.
 Google has been exploring this concept for at least the last dozen years, having filed an early version of a patent application covering this topic in 2008.

 The patent tells us about what the inventors believe are the expectations of searchers on mobile devices:

-They expect to have access on the road, in coffee shops, at home, and in the office through mobile devices, to information previously available only from a personal computer that was physically connected to an appropriately provisioned network.
+They expect to have access on the road, in coffee shops, at home, and in the office through mobile devices to information previously available only from a personal computer that was physically connected to an appropriately provisioned network.
 They want news, stock quotes, maps, and directions, and weather reports from their cell phones; email from their personal digital assistants (PDAs); up-to-date documents from their smartphones; and timely, accurate search results from all their mobile devices.

 The phones of 2020 are very different from the mobile devices of 2008.
 To get an idea of how Google viewed mobile devices back then, I would recommend this whitepaper from the Google Mobile research team: Computers and iPhones and Mobile Phones, oh my!, A logs-based comparison of search users on different devices, by Maryam Kamvar, Melanie Kellar, Rajan Patel, and Ya Xu.

-We don’t know if the process described in this just granted patent is one that Google will pursue, but it has value in how it describes how Google attempted to overcome problems with a search that is perceived at the time it was first filed.
+We don’t know if the process described in this just granted patent is one that Google will pursue, but it has value in how it describes how Google attempted to overcome problems with a search that is perceived when it was first filed.
 Keep in mind that Google has been working on entity-based indexing using the knowledge graph, and mobile-first indexing to make websites better experiences for searchers on mobile devices since 2008.